tensorprob/tensorprob/README.md

 # Perform the fit
 model.fit(data)
 ```
-The fitted distribution can be visualized with
+The fitted distribution can be visualized with `model.pdf`
 ```python
 import matplotlib.pyplot as plt xs = np.linspace(-5, 5, 200)